mkhuda/esp32-dht22-https/README.md

 ## Prerequisite
 1. Install ESP32 board manager to arduino IDE, Platformio, or VSCode Arduino
-2. you need the SPPIFS sketch data uploader, to include it in the flash, please follow the tutorial [here](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/)
+2. you need the SPIFFS sketch data uploader, to include it in the flash, please follow the tutorial [here](https://randomnerdtutorials.com/install-esp32-filesystem-uploader-arduino-ide/)
 3. Prepare wifi setting to connect ESP32 to the internet:
     - Update `wifissid.txt` and `wifipassword.txt` under `src/main-esp32-dht22/data` folder.
 And change it according to your wifi, to make sure the ESP32 can connect to the internet
 4. Prepare API Key and Host